 As you get closer to making your home-buying goals a reality, you'll want to consider whether or not you should get prequalified for a mortgage.
 A preapproval, as it is also known, can be a sign to a seller that you are serious about the process and likely will be able to close more quickly than other buyers.

 My wife and I completed the preapproval process before we ultimately bought our home in May 2022, but whether or not you do will likely depend on the state of your finances and other variables.
-Whether or not to complete a preapproval is one of the most popular questions we get from first-time home buyer 101 sessions, and our answer is usually consistent: it depends on the state of your finances.
+Whether or not to complete a preapproval is one of the most popular questions we get, and our answer is usually consistent: it depends on the state of your finances.

 If you already have enough money saved up for a nice down payment and closing costs, and your credit score is in a good place, then it can be a good idea.
 Otherwise, you'll likely want to wait a while until your metrics improve.
 This goes back to watching your debt-to-income ratio and monitoring your account balances and credit.

 Once you decide to move forward, you'll need to come up with a lot of financial documents to complete the process.
 Among the many documents you should be able to access include:

 Account statements from all of your major financial accounts

 Picking a mortgage lender

 Ultimately, you don't need to finance your home with the lender that you get qualified with, but Americans tend to in most instances.
 To help you pick the right mortgage lender for you, I encourage you to shop around for the lowest interest rate you can find, even as you try to get pre-approved.

 Of course, when it comes to be time to actually finance your home, I encourage you to do the same.
 As I see it, loyalty does not exist here.

 I always recommend that you pick the lowest interest rate you can find, as even a 0.25% difference on a 30-year mortgage can lead to a $10,000 or more difference over the life of a 30-year mortgage loan.